-- (a) You must not charge a student services fee to apprentices, trainees or their employers.
+- (a) You must not charge a student services fee to apprentices, trainees (as defined in section 10(1) of the Act) or their employers.
 You must give apprentices, trainees and their employers the option of paying for and accessing student services. - (b) Where apprentices and trainees opt in to receive student services and pay fees, you must comply with the requirements in Conditions 10.2-10.7.